spacemeat/humon/README.md

 Humon is primarily three things: 1) A general text-based, structured language format, 2) some programming interfaces that understand it, and 3) a reference implementation of said interface with bindings to several programming languages.
 Mainly, it takes some of the roles that JSON has been taking increasingly lately, but with an eye towards the human side of the experience.

 I use it for design.
 It's a great mind-mapping tool.
 I use it to model database tables, serialized structure definitions, app configuration.
-It's amazing how a formal language spec that *doesn't get in the way* actually makes designing a complex structure a fun and interactive task *in the text editor, no less*.
-The absense of syntax makes authorship feel fluid, and I can keep my mind on my creative work.
+Designing a complex structure is a fun and interactive task, even in a text editor.
+The absense of much syntax makes authorship feel fluid, and I can keep my mind on my creative work.

 ### examples